 Richard Ray Farrell’s next CD, released February 1, 2014 on the Bluebeet label, is Shoe Shoppin’ Woman.
 The CD has 8 originals and 3 covers featuring Richard Ray on hot blues harmonica, smokin’ guitar and heartfelt blues vocals.
 This is a strong follow up to Richard’s highly acclaimed CD, I Sing The Blues Eclectic.
 Sometimes serious, sometimes humorous, sometimes sad, Richard’s songs shine through with his own definitive stamp on the blues.

 Richard released 3 Pints of Gin in February of 2020.
 His first Acoustic CD since 2013 and it has been very well received.
 Iain Patience, Blues Matters, wrote, “Whatever he turns his hand to, Farrell masters, and at times the picking is near breathtaking with countless examples of absolute mastery and ease rippling thought the release.”
-Now Richard’s back in the studio working on his next project; a new electric album and is a 2021 Blues Foundation Nominee for Acoustic Blues Album.
-Keep in touch!
+We proudly state this album was a 2021 Blues Foundation Nominee for Acoustic Blues Album of the year.